 Virped: This is a private and confidential peer support network for MAP (Minor Attracted Persons).
 As stated on Virped's website, "This website is intended to reduce the stigma attached to pedophilia by letting people know that a substantial number of pedophiles DO NOT molest children, and to provide peer support and information about available resources to help virtuous pedophiles remain law-abiding, and lead happy, productive lives"(retrieved from virped.org website).

 B4U-ACT peer support: This is a private and confidential peer support network for MAP (Minor Attracted Persons).
 As stated on B4U-ACT's website, "B4U-ACT provides peer support through a password-protected online forum where MAPs can talk with each other about issues related to their emotional well-being.
 These issues may include coping with stigma, fear, frustration, or secrecy, finding fulfilling relationships, working with mental health professionals, living within the law, or any other issues that may or may not be related to sexuality" (retrieved from B4U-ACT Website).

 We are thrilled to have launched The Prevention Podcast.
 Our primary focus is on the prevention of child sexual abuse.
 Our podcast explores dicey topics intended to educate our global community on the necessary steps we must to take in order to prevent anymore child victims.
-We went viral within the first week of launching in January 2018 and as of February 2018 have been downloaded in 45 countries!
+We went viral within the first week of launching in January 2018 and have been downloaded in 62 countries downloaded on all 4 continents!
 You can listen to our podcast episodes by clicking on the link at the top of our website.
 Join us bi-weekly and let's talk about it!

 Inspiring hope & change